June 2021, Virginia. Guest writer Courtney Noctor describes her new Volkswagen ID.4.

 When we bought our home over a decade ago we set goals for ourselves: To make the electricity we use; and to drive electric cars powered by our solar power system.
 We’re not there yet, but we’ve made progress.

 I drive my Model 3 about 50 miles (80 km) a day during the week, and a bit less on weekends.
 I charge every night in the garage.
-At the end of each day I pull into the garage, plug in, and don’t have to think about it again.
+At the end of each day I pull into the garage, plug in.
+It’s that simple.

 One way to compare gasoline powered cars to one another is fuel economy, the miles per gallon rating that the EPA gives to each car.
 The average car in the United States gets about 25 MPG.
 So how can we compare the efficiency of electric vehicles (EVs) with gas-powered cars since EVs store electricity in the battery pack?
 Continue reading →